FrankThonig/TestCase.Selenium.UserRegistration/README.md

 validatePage.getValidationMessage()
 ```

-After successful registration, a validation message is actual.
+After successful registration, a validation message is displayed.
 This message is retrieved by the `ValidatePage` class.

 ```
 public String getValidationMessage()